Donald-a11y/Donald-a11y/README.md

 I'm currently working on a speeduino.

-I'm currently learning robotics II in school and EDA & CAD design in my own time.
+I'm currently learning robotics II in school and EDA & CAD in my own time.

 Ask me about anything.
 <!--